-- An officer who sustains a work-related injury, during the period of this Section 1. agreement, as the result of which the officer is disabled, if so determined by a decision issued under the operation of the Workers' Compensation Program, shall be entitled to use accumulated sick, annual, or personal leave or injury leave without pay.
+Section 1. a.
+An officer who sustains a work-related injury, during the period of this agreement, as the result of which the officer is disabled, if so determined by a decision issued under the operation of the Workers' Compensation Program, shall be entitled to use accumulated sick, annual or injury leave without pay.
 While using accumulated leave, the officer will be paid a supplement to workers' compensation of full pay reduced by an amount that yields a net pay, including workers' compensation and social security disability benefits, that is equal to the officer's net pay immediately prior to the injury.
 Net pay prior to injury is defined as gross base pay minus federal, state, and local withholding, unemployment compensation tax, social security and retirement contributions.
 One full day of accumulated leave (8 hours as appropriate) will be charged for each day the supplement is paid.
 Accumulated leave and injury leave without pay may be used for an aggregate of 12 months or for the duration of the disability, whichever is the lesser, except that, if only accumulated leave is used, it may be used beyond 12 months until exhausted or until the disability ceases, whichever occurs sooner.
-In no case, however, will the aggregate of 12 months extend beyond three years from the date the injury occurred.
-If no leave is available under this Section, the provisions of Section 10 may apply. - b.
-Effective with the beginning of the 2020 leave calendar year, an officer who sustains a work-related injury, during the period of this agreement, as the result of which the officer is disabled, if so determined by a decision issued under the operation of the Workers' Compensation Program, shall be entitled to use accumulated sick, annual, or personal leave or injury leave without pay.
-While using accumulated leave, the officer will be paid a supplement to workers' compensation of full pay reduced by an amount that yields a net pay, including workers' compensation and social security disability benefits, that is equal to the officer's net pay immediately prior to the injury.
+In no case, however, will the aggregate of 12 months of Section 10 may apply.

+Effective with the beginning of the 2020 leave calendar year, an officer who b. sustains a work-related injury, during the period of this agreement, as the result of which the officer is disabled, if so determined by a decision issued under the operation of the Workers' Compensation Program, shall be entitled to use accumulated sick, annual or injury leave without While using accumulated leave, the officer will be paid a supplement to workers' pay. compensation of full pay reduced by an amount that yields a net pay, including workers' compensation and social security disability benefits, that is equal to the officer's net pay immediately prior to the injury.
 Net pay prior to injury is defined as gross base pay minus federal, state, and local withholding, unemployment compensation tax, social security and retirement contributions.
 One full day of accumulated leave (8 hours as appropriate) will be charged for each day the supplement is paid.
 Accumulated leave and injury leave without pay may be used for an aggregate of 9 months (274 calendar days) or for the duration of the disability, whichever is the lesser, except that, if only accumulated leave is used, it may be used beyond 9 months (274 calendar days) until exhausted or until the disability ceases, whichever occurs sooner.
 In no case, however, will the aggregate of 9 months (274 calendar days) extend beyond three years from the date the injury occurred.
 If no leave is available under this Section, the provisions of Section 10 may apply.